iankitguptaa/Amazon_clone/README.md

 # Amazon_clone

-This is a Netflix HomePage
+This is a Amazon HomePage

 Created the : Ankit Kumar